 Many women I talk to want to be better with money.
 They’ve read numerous books on personal finance, and tune into every money guru on TV or online.
 They want to do better, to be better, but their husbands are the spenders.

-They try to save money, whether for the upcoming holiday season, for their children or for a family vacation, only to find their husbands have wiped out their account to buy something unnecessary.
-These moms are frustrated, scared, and want a way out.
+They try to save money, whether for the upcoming holiday season, for their children, or for a family vacation, only to find their husbands have wiped out their account to buy something unnecessary.
+These moms are frustrated and scared, and they want a way out.

 For them, I always suggest counseling.
 Sometimes, it’s not about money.
 It’s not even about spending habits.
 It’s about deep-rooted issues that only a licensed professional can address.
 You’re not alone if this is your problem.
 I’ve had countless women bring these concerns to me, including some close friends and family members.
 It’s more common than you think, so please get the help your family needs.

 2. Not Being Able to Afford the Nicest Kid Accessories